derekvanderven/agi/README.md

 Build a Minimal AGI Prototype.

+DOWNLOAD AND READ THE PDF TO GET STARTED.
+THE PDF INCLUDES BUILDING INSTRUCTIONS AT THE END.

 This open-source project implements a recursive, visual-thinking AGI system using existing tools like GPT-4, Neo4j, and Unity.
 Based on the 2025 blueprint by Derek Van Derven, it enables modular, ethical cognitive agents with belief graphs, contradiction checks, and simulated visual thought.